stat_poly_line() fits a polynomial, by default with

 predict() method is not available for the fitted model class, the

-value returned by calling fitted() is returned instead, with a
+value returned by calling fitted(), if available, is returned

 Details